-Latest Academy Closure Updates - Due to COVID 19 / Government Guidance As you will be aware the government has enforced all schools/academies to close from today (Friday 20th March) for all students apart from those who have parents who are Key Workers.
+Latest Academy Closure Update - Due to COVID 19 / Information & Guidance As you will be aware the government has enforced all schools/academies to close from Friday 20th March 2020 for all students apart from those who have parents who are Key Workers.

 Joseph Leckie Academy provides a safe but challenging environment which maximises opportunities for all members of the community.
 We work in partnership with parents to equip all of our students to be confident and effective young people and lifelong learners....